manbehindthemadness/MavPi/README.md

                 xrandr -d :0 --output HDMI-1 --rotate right  # Rotate screen (adjust to your needs).
                 # /usr/bin/mp &  # Launch MissionPlanner.
                 # /bin/QGroundControl &  # Launch QGroundControl.

+                # SEE OPTIONAL STEPS AT THE BOTTOM OF THE README
+                # Add these lines if you want to use USB VTX
+                # sleep 10
+                # mjpg_streamer -i "input_uvc.so -d /dev/video0 -f 10 -r 640x480" -o "output_http.so -w ./www -l 127.0.0.1" -b
         fi
         echo SESSION_TYPE-------------------------------------------------------------------: $SES_TYPE
         env  # Dump the environment so we can see whats up in the event of a failure.